rizbicki/FlexCoDE/README.md

 These coefficients can easily be estimated from data by regression.

 More on FlexCoDE: Izbicki, R.; Lee, A.B.
 [Converting High-Dimensional Regression to High-Dimensional Conditional Density Estimation](https://projecteuclid.org/euclid.ejs/1499133755).
-Eletronic Journal of Statistics, 2017
+Electronic Journal of Statistics, 2017

 To install the package, run